Department of Health and Social Care

 BSc (Hons) Health and Social Care with Foundation Year

 The Foundation Year is an articulated, structured programme of access to Higher Education.
-It will provide a solid basis for future undergraduate study at ICON College.
-It is not a stand-alone qualification, but is designed to underpin specific degree programmes to which it is directly attached.
+It will provide a solid basis for future undergraduate study at Bishop Grosseteste University.
+It is not a stand-alone qualification but is designed to underpin specific degree programmes to which it is directly attached e.g., BA (Hons) English Literature with Foundation Year.

-This course is designed for students who do not have the usual academic qualifications or UCAS points for registration directly onto a degree course at ICON College.
-On successful completion of the Foundation Year, students progress directly to the BSc (Hons) Health and Social Care with Foundation Year at ICON College.
+This course is designed for students who do not have the usual academic qualifications or UCAS points for registration directly onto a degree course at Bishop Grosseteste University.
+On successful completion of the Foundation Year, students’ progress directly to their chosen degree programme at Bishop Grosseteste University.

-In recent years, the context of health and social care delivery has been a constant talking point across public and political agenda, and was a key feature in the manifestos of all political parties in the recent UK election due to the concerns that systems are overwhelmed by unprecedented demand (Oliver, et al, 2014).
-The UK population of over 75’s is projected to more than double in size in the next 20 years, with over 22% of our population already over 65.
+The context of health and social care delivery has always been a constant talking point across public and political agenda.
+It was a key feature in the manifestos of all political parties in the last UK election due to the concerns that systems were being overwhelmed by unprecedented demand (Oliver, et al, 2014) with the UK population of over 75’s is projected to more than double in size in the next 20 years, with over 22% of our population already over 65 thus increasing demand for both health care services and social care.
+The COVID19 Pandemic has accentuated the demands on the sector, exposed significant fragilities and will leave a care legacy which will need to be

-This BSc provides an entry point into a number of career paths in the Health and Social Care sectors.
-It is designed to allow students to pursue and apply knowledge and understanding of health and social care following a systematic approach to evidence based practice.
+This degree provides an entry point into a number of career paths in the Health and Social Care sectors.
+It is designed to allow students to pursue and apply knowledge and understanding of health and social care whilst following a systematic and critical review of evidence-based practice.
 Applied research is embedded throughout, supported by objective observation and critical analysis.

 It is considered that consistent and high-quality education and learning challenges the status quo within practice and encourages reflection on and in practice, which inspires practice confidence and service enhancement and improvement.